 Brad Flynn, 245th Session, Helena Police Department (AL)

 Unfathomable - The International Investigation into the death of Christina Watson

 The presentation takes the class through the 8 1/2 year multi national homicide investigation into the death of Christina Watson, a US citizen who died mysteriously while SCUBA diving in Australia on her honeymoon.
 The investigation spanned thousands of miles and 4 continents and presented unprecedented challenges and legal hurdles for the investigators in both the US and Australia.
 Attendees will see and hear not just the synopsis of the case, but learn how to coordinate an international criminal investigation by lessons learned on this investigation.

 Steven Bodge, 135th Session, Nationwide Insurance Company (WV)

 This presentation is designed to assist NA Grads with both career transition opportunities as they near the end of their LE career and to explain to those that choose to remain in the field the benefits of partnering with private sector investigators in SIU, Loss Prevention and other fields for resource sharing and networking.

 Jim Kalinowski, 176th Session, Houston Police Department (TX)

-Class discussions will describe the 6 myths of retirement, new spelling and definition for the word retirement, and the 6 stages of the HPD Circle of Life Roadmap.
+Describe the 6 myths of retirement, new spelling and definition for the word retirement, and walk students through the 6 stages of the Circle of Life Roadmap.
 Students will participate in the following process: